kshitij-raj-sharma/OSMSG-stats/README.md

 2. It can also take any other server replication changefile to extract stats (Tested with Geofabrik and Planet Replication)
 3. Can Generate hashtag statistics
 4. Supports multiple output formats , Visualize Automatic Stats Being Genarated [here](./stats/)
-5. It can create summary charts automatically along with stats , Visualize them [here] (./stats/Global/Daily/)
+5. It can create summary charts automatically along with stats , Visualize them [here](./stats/Global/Daily/)
 6. Can generate stats for any custom timestamp provided

 ```